PM reportedly orders renewed Jerusalem construction despite recent freeze

-Chief Palestinian negotiator Saeb Erekat swiftly condemned the announcement as a violation of international law and “deliberate sabotage” of a two-state solution.
+Chief Palestinian negotiator Saeb Erekat has already slammed the premier following the announcement, saying it was a violation of international law and “deliberate sabotage” of a two-state solution.

 By DANIEL K. EISENBUDUpdated: JUNE 22, 2017 20:49